Battle of Chochiwon: Airstrikes

 By July 7, the 21st Infantry Regiment had been established at Chochiwon, one of two roads to the Kum River and Taejon.
 The regiment was ordered to keep the road through the region open so supplies and ammunition could flow through it to the 34th Infantry Regiment on the front lines.
 The Americans spent several days unloading supplies from locomotives in the village.
 After blowing up all bridges north of the town, 1st Battalion was established on the Chochiwon road at Chonui, 12 mi south of Chonan.
 Supporting it were one battery of 155-mm howitzers from the 11th Field Artillery Battalion and A Company of the 78th Heavy Tank Battalion with M24 Chaffee light tanks, as well as B Company of the 3rd Engineer Combat Battalion which was assigned to construct roadblocks and prepare bridges for demolition.

-Around mid-afternoon on July 9, observers with the 1st Battalion, 21st Infantry spotted a column of 200 vehicles led by 11 North Korean T-34 tanks, subsequently calling for an airstrike.
-For the next few hours the U.S. Air Force ravaged the North Korean column with repeated bombings and strafing, and by sunset half of the vehicles were destroyed or burning and a large portion of the infantry had also been killed.
+Around mid-afternoon on July 9, observers with the 1st Battalion, 21st Infantry, spotted a column of 200 vehicles led by 11 North Korean T-34 tanks, subsequently calling for an airstrike.
+For the next few hours, the U.S. Air Force ravaged the North Korean column with repeated bombings and strafing, and by sunset, half of the vehicles were destroyed or burning, and a large portion of the infantry had also been killed.
 The next day, a similar airstrike by B-26 Invaders, F-80 and F-82 Twin Mustang aircraft of the Fifth Air Force took place around Pyongtaek, with 38 North Korean tanks, seven half-tracks and 117 other trucks destroyed, in addition to a large number of infantry.
-Much of the village of Chonui was left burning, although it had already been abandoned by South Korean soldiers and civilians.
-In addition, the airstrikes caused some of the largest losses of North Korean armor of the war, and were a major blow against the T-34 tanks which had been so successful during previous encounters.
+Much of the village of Chonui was left burning, although South Korean soldiers and civilians had already abandoned it.
+In addition, the airstrikes caused some of the largest losses of North Korean armor of the war and were a major blow against the T-34 tanks, which had been so successful during previous encounters.